NinoRisteski/HubermanAnswers/README.md

 You can find his project [here](https://www.simicvm.com/hubcap/).

 Transcripts are stored in the data directory `data/docs`: For files that should be processed in advance.
-Vector database (VectorDB) is generated within the data folder for the project's functionality.
+Vector database `vectordb` is generated within the `data` folder for the project's functionality.

 ### Data Acquisition
 * Episodes were downloaded using the [yt-dlp](https://github.com/yt-dlp/yt-dlp) tool.